 With so much square footage currently sitting empty in urban centers, we know that the future must be community-oriented, and existing office building stock can be repositioned to better meet the needs of the people who live and work nearby.
 Rather than allowing buildings to remain insular and self-contained, office building developers can transform tower blocks into integrated, socially responsible buildings that contribute to the surrounding community and help people connect with coworkers, company culture, clients and visitors, and the neighborhood itself.

 The goal of any repositioning project is to revive a building and give it new life.
 By reimagining a building’s purpose, designers and architects can play up the existing character, craft, and even attitude of a structure.
-They can then introduce new technologies or other elements that create convenience and comfort for a new generation of occupants.
+They can then introduce new technologies to support hybrid work, for example, and other elements that create convenience and comfort for a new generation of occupants.